szymonKochanowski/Social-Network/readMe.txt

 post.
 After click for button user should be able to see comments and add a new one.

 //todo
-- dla postow like dziala - dodac jeszcze dla dislike i to samo dla comments
-- poprawic testy
+- poprawic testy - pokrycie obecne jest na 76% tylko!